The-Notebookinator/notebookinator/entries.typ

 #import "./utils.typ"
 #import "./themes/themes.typ"

+/// Generic entry creation function
+///
+/// - entry_type (string): The type of entry.
+Takes either "frontmatter", "body", or "appendix"
+/// - title (string): The title of the entry
+/// - type (string): The type of entry.
+The possible values for this are decided by the theme.
 #let push_entry(
   entry_type: none, title: "", type: none, start_date: none, end_date: none, body,
 ) = {